Elections in Canada: Municipal

 Municipal elections are held in Canada for the election of local governments.
 Most provinces hold all of their municipal elections on the same date.
-Candidates are elected through either ward or at-large systems, every two, three or four years, depending on the province.
+The mayor is elected in a city-wide contest.
+Councillors (or aldermen) are elected through either ward or at-large systems, every two, three or four years, depending on the province.
 Plurality block voting is used in at-large elections and where wards elect multiple members; otherwise First past the post is used.
 (London, Ontario did adopt Instant-runoff voting but has been banned from using that system.)

 A minority of locations in Canada have local political parties or election slates, while most locations elect only independents, or where the candidate has party ties, no party identification is allowed on the ballot.

 Senate nominee (Alberta)

-Adopted and attempted reforms
+Adopted and attempted electoral reform

 Canada is now the only major country in the world to use only First past the post in its federal and provincial elections.
 But in past times other systems were used or debated.

+By one count, at the provincial level there have been ten instances of electoral reform in Canadian history.
+All of them were achieved by passage of normal legislation, without referendum.
+There have been no instances in Canadian history of electoral reform being achieved after the holding of a referendum.

 Reforms and attempted reforms are outlined below.